HuzunluArtemis/TurkishAdblockList/README-EN.md

 - Locate the hosts file on your computer at C:\Windows\System32\drivers\etc.
 - Open the hosts file with notepad ++, paste the list here and save and exit.
 - Restart your computer.
+- This method is also not recommended for any device.
+- The best is to install it in your browser with ublock origin.

 ## Options for Android